Show All Answers

 Please call Court Administration at 570-825-1596.

-You can purchase a Dog License on the second floor of the Penn Place building located at 20 North Pennsylvania Ave, Wilkes Barre, PA.
+You can purchase a Dog License on the first floor of the Penn Place building located at 20 North Pennsylvania Ave, Wilkes Barre, PA.
 Call ahead for times and costs.
 570-825-1764.

 Please call the Tax Claim Bureau at 570-825-1512.

 The purpose of Luzerne County Specialty Court, like any other Mental Health Court/Specialty Court, is to link offenders with mental health needs who would ordinarily be prison-bound to long-term community-based treatment.
 They rely on thorough mental health assessments, individualized treatment plans, and ongoing judicial monitoring to address both the mental health need of the offenders and public safety concerns of the community.
 The client monitoring is accomplished through a team approach including comprehensive supervision, mental health counseling, medications treatment services, and immediate sanctions and incentives.
 Currently, there are over 160 mental health specialty courts across the country, and more are being planned.